exasol/database-migration/README.md

 `nz/kit.version_number/sbin/nzjdbc3.jar   (eg. nz/kit.7.2.1.0/sbin/nzjdbc3.jar)`

-In order to add the driver to Exasol log into your EXAOperations, select the 'Software', then 'JDBC Drivers'-Tab.
+In order to add the driver to Exasol log into your EXAOperations, select the 'Software'-, then 'JDBC Drivers'-Tab.

 Click Add, then specify the following details: